syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Multiple labels

-We can add any number of labels to a node or connector.
+You can add any number of labels to a node or connector.
 The following code illustrates how to add multiple labels to a node.

 {% highlight js %}